If you purchase an independently reviewed product or service through a link on our website, SPY.com may receive an affiliate commission.

-According to Reuters, 64% of Americans drink at least one cup of coffee each day.
+According to the National Coffee Association (NCA), 62% of Americans drink at least one cup of coffee each day.
 If you love a cup of the good stuff, you’re not alone.
-But even though gourmet specialty brews and high-end coffee shops are a common sight today, the majority of coffee drinkers in the United States still rely on pre-ground coffee (if not single-serve coffee pods).
+But even though gourmet specialty brews and high-end coffee shops are a common sight today, a strong portion of coffee drinkers in the United States rely on single-serve coffee machines for their brews.
 That’s a shame, because buying whole coffee beans and grinding just before brewing results in a fresher, more flavorful cup of coffee.

 Next, you’ll need to decide how acidic you like your coffee.
 While bitterness is a quality that can be avoided with proper brewing, acidity is a big part of what gives coffee beans their flavor.
 The acidity brings out the floral notes of African coffee, and the lack thereof results in a nuttier flavor in most Central and South American coffees.
 Which level of acidity you like most, comes down to personal preference as everyone reacts to the various pH levels differently.